purplespacecat/trackster/README.md

-# Baby Tracker
+# Trackster

-A FastAPI-based web application for tracking baby-related activities.
+A general life tracking application that syncs tasks from voice input via Gemini AI.
+Built with FastAPI for the backend APIs and functionality, with Streamlit for the UI.

 ## Setup